Tamalpais High School: State and North Coast Section team championships

 Three Tam teams have won NCS Scholastic Championships for the highest team Grade Point Average—the Girls Cross Country Team in 1991, with a GPA of 3.58, the Boys Swimming and Diving Team in 1998, with a 3.49 GPA, and the 2008 Softball team, which took first in the Class 2A Redwood Empire, at 3.46.
-In Spring 2008, the Boys Golf team took third in the NCS, with a 3.57 GPA.North Coast Section Scholastic Championship Teams Awards, Spring 2008; accessed May 20, 2008.
+In Spring 2008, the Boys Golf team took third in the NCS, with a 3.57 GPA.

 Five Tam coaches have been recognized as Honor Coaches at the North Coast Section: Bruce Grant (girls track, 1982); Janis Villasenor Wood (girls track, 1985); Beth Juri (boys volleyball, 1997); and Don Smith (softball, 2003).
 Ed Chavez, long-time basketball coach at Tam, was named Honor Coach while coaching tennis at Branson after retiring from the Tam District.

 Baseball

 In 2009 Tam hired former Redwood High School pitcher Mike Terry to take over the program.
 After missing the playoffs in 2009 and 2010 the Hawks made it as the last seed and went out in the first round of the MCAL playoffs.
 In 2014 Scott Osder took over the program coming from Southern California.
 He brought Tamalpias High to its first NCS Championship in 85 years.

-Key players included Max Gamboa, Bret Bowyer, Mason Collins, and Alex Davis who all went on to play college baseball.
+Future Major League pitcher Kenny Rosenberg pitched for the school baseball team, and was an All-MCAL First Team pitcher and first baseman in 2013, as well as an All-League goalkeeper in soccer.
+As a senior, on the mound Rosenberg had 75 strikeouts in 49 innings, with two shutouts.